 finance agents sit ...

-In 1190 the ‘new palace' was described at the opposite side of
+In 1190 the ‘new palace' was described as being at the opposite side of

-Palermo to the Sea Castle and that it was built of squared stones with
+Palermo to Mare castle and that it was built of squared stones with

 effort and skill and had outer walls which wound wide and far, while